Edward Drummond-Hay (antiquarian)

 Edward William Auriol Drummond-Hay (4 April 1785 – 28 February 1845) was a British soldier, antiquarian and diplomat.

 Early life

 Drummond-Hay was born on 4 April 1785 in Alnwick, Northumberland, the son of The Very Rev. Edward Hay-Drummond (1758–1829) and Elizabeth de Vismes (d.
 1790).
-From his parent's marriage, he had one sister, Henrietta Auriol Hay-Drummond, married Morgan Watkins in 1831.
+From his parents' marriage, he had one sister, Henrietta Auriol Hay-Drummond, married Morgan Watkins in 1831.
 After his mother died in 1790, his father married Amelia Emily Auriol.
 From that marriage, he had a younger half-sister, Amelia Auriol Hay-Drummond, who eloped with his father's curate, George Wilkins.

 His paternal grandparents were Archbishop Robert Hay Drummond and the former Henrietta Auriol.
 His uncle was Thomas Hay, 9th Earl of Kinnoull.
 His maternal grandfather was Count William de Vismes.

 He was educated at Christ Church, Oxford, graduating in 1806.

 Career

 In 1808, he received a commission in the British Army and served with the 61st Regiment of Foot and 73rd (Perthshire) Regiment of Foot during the Napoleonic Wars.
 He fought in the Peninsular War and was present at the Battle of Waterloo in 1815.

 On leaving the army, Drummond-Hay pursued his interest in antiquities and history, including undertaking a translation of Frederika Freygang and Wilhelm von Freygang's Letters from the Caucasus and Georgia.
 In August 1823, he moved to Edinburgh upon being appointed Lyon Clerk and Keeper of the Records, the role having been secured through the influence of his cousin, Thomas Hay-Drummond, 11th Earl of Kinnoull.
 On 8 March 1824, he joined the Society of Antiquaries of Scotland and was its Secretary between 1827 and 1829.